oidoid/mem/readme.md

 - imagemagick
 - potrace

-You can install the lot with: `sudo apt install fontforge imagemagick potrace`
+You can install the lot on Ubuntu with:
+`sudo apt install fontforge imagemagick potrace`

 ### GIMP Layout
 - Characters are positioned by CP437 code on a 16x16 grid